 Connecting their current work with the mathematics that they studied previously and seeing where the mathematics is going.

 Assessing and monitoring their own understanding and progress toward the mathematics learning goals.

-Lesson Alignment to the West Virginia Collegeand Career-Readiness (WVCCR) Standards
+Analyzing Data West Virginia College- and Career-Readiness (WVCCR) Standards